GraphingLib/GraphingLib/README.md

 ## Getting started

-To get started with GraphingLib, check out our comprehensive [documentation and examples available on our website](https://www.graphinglib.org/en/stable/installation.html).
+To get started with GraphingLib, check out our comprehensive [documentation and examples](https://www.graphinglib.org/) available on our website.
 Whether you're a beginner or an experienced user, our documentation provides step-by-step guides to help you make the most out of GraphingLib.
+Here are a few ways to install GraphingLib:

 From PyPI with